jixiaojie/CarND-Extended-Kalman-Filter-Project/README.md

 ```

 #### 7.Your algorithm should avoid unnecessary calculations.
-I tried to do it, but I can't confirm that I did the best.
+I tried to do it, but I'm not sure that I did the best.